-So you’ve successfully created your first gig, congrats!
-Now it’s time to learn more about hiring, managing, and paying your workers.
+So you’ve successfully created your first Shift Gig, congrats!
+Now it’s time to learn how to hire, manage, and pay your workers.

-To review the workers who have applied to your gig, click on each individual worker card.
-You’ll be able to see any responses they have provided in the optional application questionnaire, as well as review other details in their profile, like their references, education, or work history.
+In addition to Smart Hire, you’ll be able to manually review and hire workers.
+To review more information about a worker who has applied to your shift, click on the worker card.
+You’ll be able to see any responses they have provided in the application questionnaire, as well as review other details in their profile, like their references, education, or work history.

 From here, you can message worker applicants to ask them questions about their application.
-Or you can provide them with additional information about working the gig, like special instructions for arriving and departing.
+Or you can provide them with additional information about working the gig.

-Once you find a worker (or workers) you’d like to hire for the gig, select hire.
-GigSmart will automatically notify the worker you’d like to hire them for your gig.
-The worker will show in an offered state and GigSmart will take care of confirming the worker is available and interested in working your gig.
+Once you find a worker (or workers) you’d like to hire for the gig, select Hire.
+GigSmart will automatically notify the worker you’d like to hire.
+The worker will show in an offered status and GigSmart will take care of confirming the worker is available and interested in working your gig.
 As soon as the worker accepts, they’ll show in the app as hired.
-At this time the actual address of your gig will be shared with the worker.
-Outside of hired Workers, the gig address will always be kept private.
+At this time the actual address and arrival instructions of your gig will be shared with the worker.
+Outside of hired workers, the gig address and arrival instructions will always be kept private.

-In addition, you can see how far away workers are from your gig location in their worker card.
+Additionally, you can see how far away hired workers are from your gig location in their worker card.
 And you can safely use the in-app messaging and calling features to directly contact each of your hired workers to confirm any final details as they pertain to working your gig.